-A. Perceived opportunities for input
+Perceived opportunities for input

-One question asked advisors about opportunities for input during the Refresh: Has the G.E.
-Refresh process (development and implementation), over the past 4-5 years, included adequate opportunities for input from the academic advising community?
+One question asked advisors whether there existed enough opportunities for input in the Gen. Ed. refresh.
+(Has the G.E.
+Refresh process (development and implementation), over the past 4-5 years, included adequate opportunities for input from the academic advising community?).
+The distribution of response categories (1 = Minimal opportunities, 5 = Excellent opportunities) showed a spread across the scale with concentration below the midpoint.

-Figure 1 presents a histogram of the responses to this question (N=110), which shows that the modal response, from 39% of advisors, was that opportunities for input were minimal.
-Another 30% said that opportunities were "Some, but not enough."
-Only one advisor rated the opportunities as excellent.
-This distribution suggests low overall satisfaction with the opportunities for input into the Refresh process.
+Figure 1 shows a histogram of the survey responses, which reveals that 39% of advisors (n = 42) felt opportunities for input were minimal, making it the most common response.
+Another 31% said "Some, but not enough."
+Only one advisor rated the opportunities as excellent (1%), while 17% responded "Unsure".
+This distribution suggests low overall satisfaction with the opportunities for input into the G.E.
+Refresh process.